khakhalin/carsharing101/01_natural_behavior.md

 ![Gaussian city, population density](figures/01simple_03city_01population.svg)

 From studies of human mobility, we know that a distribution of travel distances across a typical city can be well approximated by an exponentially decaying function (🔥 ref): as the distance increases, corresponding trips become increasingly rare, and are performed by increasingly smaller shares of population.
 Only a part of this exponentially decaying curve is relevant for car-sharing however, as the shortest trips (up to a few hundred meters) are typically walked on foot, with a gradual mode transition from walking to driving around distances of 1-3 km.
 In my personal experience, a distribution of trip distances for a European-style car-sharing (excluding long-term rentals!) can be approximated by an empirical function of $y = x \exp(x^α / λ)$ with coefficients set to $α = 1.2$ and $λ = 8$  [^distance_curve]; the resulting curve is shown below in the leftmost panel of Figure 1.3.2, below.
 Our trip distance distribution function $p(d)$ starts at 0, peaks at about 7 km, and then decays again to almost-zero at distances of about 20 km.
 As seen from panels 2-4 on the Figure 1.3.2 below, for a city that is ~20 km wide, the trips from any single origin point (marked with a red dot) still cover most of the city (black clouds represent the density of trip destinations).
-In other words, even in a relatively large but well-connected city, the operating area does not naturally break into directional clusters, and the fleet continues to mix.
-Locality only becomes visually obvious when we consider trips from the very periphery of the city (rightmost plot), as in this case customers rarely drive beyond the geometrical center of the city.
+Locality only becomes visible when we consider trips from the very periphery of the city (rightmost plot), as in this case customers rarely drive beyond the geometrical center of the city.

 ![The trips length distribution curve, and "travel neighborhoods for 3 sample pixels"](figures/01simple_03city_02mobility.svg)

+> [!TIP]
+> Even in a relatively large but well-connected city, the operating area does not naturally break into directional clusters, and the fleet continues to mix.
+You won't have "western" and "eastern" cars in your city; all cars will form one large mixing pool.

+Let's now put a bunch of cards in the middle of this map, and let the situation evolve freely for a few thousand time steps.
+The results of a simulation are shown on the Figure 1.3.3 below.

+🔥🔥🔥 A figure with 6 panels: 3 snapshots over time, then CM1, CM2 and DFR.

+🔥 Aside, potentially like a caution?: distribution of models.
+A thought experiment showing that you're always getting the worst car possible.

-In the previous model, we've seen that in a collection of "equidistant" stations, where the probability of a trip from one station to another only depends on their demand, the cars tend to distribute uniformly across these stations, while also demonstarting slow ebb-and-wane fluctuations charasteristic for constrained brownian processes.
+🔥In the previous model, we've seen that in a collection of "equidistant" stations, where the probability of a trip from one station to another only depends on their demand, the cars tend to distribute uniformly across these stations, while also demonstarting slow ebb-and-wane fluctuations charasteristic for constrained brownian processes.
 But is it a good model for a real city?

-## CM2 and DFR maps in a city

-🔥 Build DFR map and CM2 maps, side by side

-🔥 Aside: distribution of models.
-A thought experiment showing that you're always getting the worst car possible.

 # Are simple models reasonable?